google-deepmind/gemma/README.md

 Model (LLM) by [Google DeepMind](https://deepmind.google/), based on Gemini research and technology.

-This repository contain the implementation of the [`gemma`](https://pypi.org/project/gemma/) PyPI package.
+This repository contains the implementation of the [`gemma`](https://pypi.org/project/gemma/) PyPI package.
 A [JAX](https://github.com/jax-ml/jax) library to use and fine-tune Gemma.

-For examples and uses-cases, see our [documentation](https://gemma-llm.readthedocs.io/).
+For examples and use cases, see our [documentation](https://gemma-llm.readthedocs.io/).
 Please report issues and feedback in
 [our GitHub](https://github.com/google-deepmind/gemma/issues).